dms-view/docs/tutorial.md

 If after exploring a dataset you find a view that you want to save or share with someone else, you simply need to copy the URL.
 As an example, here are two different views of the same dataset with slightly different selections: <a href="https://dms-view.github.io/?markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2Flee2019mapping.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2Fflu_dms-view.csv&condition=2010-age-21&site_metric=site_Positive+Differential+Selection&mutation_metric=mut_Differential+Selection&selected_sites=144%2C157%2C159%2C160%2C189%2C193%2C222%2C224&pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2F4O5N_trimer.pdb" target="_blank">view #1</a> and <a href="https://dms-view.github.io/?markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2Flee2019mapping.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2Fflu_dms-view.csv&condition=2009-age-53&site_metric=site_Positive+Differential+Selection&mutation_metric=mut_Differential+Selection&selected_sites=144%2C157%2C159%2C160%2C189%2C193%2C222%2C224&pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2Fdms-view.github.io%2Fmaster%2F4O5N_trimer.pdb" target="_blank">view #2</a>

+## Saving images

+You can save the current view of a panel by clicking the **Download SVG** or **download PNG** button.
+This button will download an SVG or PNG of that panel only, not of the whole tool.

 ## Adding your own data to the site

 <a href="https://dms-view.github.io" target="_blank">`dms_view`</a> uses three different files: the data file, the protein structure file, and the description file.